jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 (5) Every poll under this section that is held at some other time determines whether the electoral system to be used at the next but one triennial general election of the local authority and its community boards (if any) and any associated election is to be—
-  (a) the electoral system used at the previous general election of the local authority; or (b) the electoral system specified in any resolution under section 27; or (c) the electoral system specified in any demand submitted within the appropriate period of which the electoral officer has received notice under section 30(4) and, if notice of more than 1 such demand is received, 1 of the systems specified in those demands and, if so, which one; or
+  (a) the electoral system used at the previous general election of the local authority; or (b) the electoral system specified in any resolution under section 27; or (c) the electoral system specified in any demand submitted within the appropriate period of which the electoral officer has received notice under section 30(4) and, if notice of more than 1 such demand is received, one of the systems specified in those demands and, if so, which one; or
   (d) the electoral system specified in any resolution of which the electoral officer has received notice under section 31(3).

 ### 34 Effect of poll